simoamico94/AOEffect3D/README.md

  ## Game Intro
  ![image](https://github.com/simoamico94/AOEffect3D/assets/17854691/368e9f06-61e1-4217-8ce1-cb5bdaaecfd8)

- After login you will be prompetd with the Game Intro panel.
-This is where the landing page of the Android app, which as explained before has only the game view part.
+ After login you will see the Game Intro panel.
+When you open the Android app, which as explained before has only the game view part, you will start from here.
 From the top you can toggle the console (only on Windows) and logout.
- Here you can choose with arena to join: you can type the unique arena process ID or you can choose from all the arena registered to the arena manager process that I've built.
+ Here you can choose which arena to join: you can type the unique arena process ID or you can choose from all the arena registered to the arena manager process that I've built.
 In the _CustomLuaBlueprints folder you can find how is created.
- In order to register you custom arena you need to create one (as described in login paragraph), open the console and type Send({ Target = "I0sKrk8f7uirSaPaMzf3NmhxAwmaXJFoDYuwYGZl7II", Action = "Register"}).
+ In order to register you custom arena you need first to create one.
+Here is the procedure:
+ - Create your custom versions of arena and aoeffect lua scripts as described before
+ - From the main login page you can optionally choose a name and/or connect a wallet.
+Then, select the blueprints to load: one for the custom arena, one for the custom ao-effect and also import token.lua bluprint
+ - After login, open the console and type: Send({ Target = "I0sKrk8f7uirSaPaMzf3NmhxAwmaXJFoDYuwYGZl7II", Action = "Register"})
- While with Send({ Target = "I0sKrk8f7uirSaPaMzf3NmhxAwmaXJFoDYuwYGZl7II", Action = "Unregister"}) you will unregister it.
+ - If you want to unregister it, type: Send({ Target = "I0sKrk8f7uirSaPaMzf3NmhxAwmaXJFoDYuwYGZl7II", Action = "Unregister"}) you will unregister it

  Once you register an arena, it will be added in this panel and everyone will see it and can load it with just a click!

  ![Available Arenas](https://github.com/simoamico94/AOEffect3D/assets/17854691/af4bf922-7fb1-4285-96a8-0db0bd34dda6)